 The closure spacing (S1) recorded significantly maximum flower yield per plot (8.05 kg) than S4 (3.78 kg).
 Among different micronutrient application, M4 treatment observed significantly maximum flower yield per plot (5.89 kg) than the treatment M1 (5.45 kg).
 This may be due to more plants per unit area in closer spacing and this got decreased with plant population per unit area in wider spacing.
 Similar results were also reported by Dorajeerao et al. (2012) in annual chrysanthemum.
 Optimal levels of boron greatly enhanced flowering by influencing reproductive phase directly.
 Boron aids in cell division, fortifies cell walls, and improves nutrient transport, all of which are essential for the development and maturation of a greater number of flower buds.
 A similar results found in Vasudeva (2007) in rose and Patel (2021) in chrysanthemum.

 The closure spacing (S1) recorded significantly maximum flower yield per hectare (14.91 t) than S4 (9.01 t).
 Among different micronutrient application, M4 treatment observed significantly maximum flower yield per hectare (12.08 t) than the treatment M1 (11.20 t).
 This may be the result of less number of plants per unit area with wider spacing or more number of plants per unit area with closer spacing.
 Similar findings were also made by Amit (2004) and Dorajeerao et al. (2012) in annual chrysanthemum and Naik (2019) in marigold.
 Boron greatly enhances flowering by influencing reproductive phase directly when applied at optimal levels.
 Boron aids in cell division, fortifies cell walls, and improves nutrient transport, all of which are essential for the development and maturation of a greater number of flower buds.
-A similar results found in Bhute et al. (2017) and Bishnoi et al. (2017)
+A similar results found in Bhute et al. (2017) and Bishnoi et al. (2017).

 Table 1.
 Effect of spacing and micronutrient application on growth and flowering